arturdryomov/pages/content/posts/2018-04-22-dagger-to-remember.md

-Since I’m trying to advocate a more broad-minded approach to the development process, let’s take a look at other languages and how people try to achieve an inversion of control in their code without using frameworks for that purpose.
+Since I’m trying to advocate a more broad-minded approach to the development process, let’s take a look at other languages and how people try to achieve the inversion of control in their code without using frameworks for that purpose.

 ## Scala